chiuping24/Clang-Rewriter/README.md

 2. Properties/Linker/General/Additional library directory
     C:\build_Win64\Release\lib

+(There are some errors in VS building, such as unsigned -U issue.
+It works with removing "-".)
 After successful building with VS, .exe file is computed.
 Then you can rewrite the program (ex: test3.cpp) according to your design in Example.cpp
 ```